cmelchior/jervis-ffb/docs/rule-discussions.md

 9. It is unclear what happens if you put a player on a trapdoor during setup.
 Does that count as "enter for any reason"?
 For we do nothing

-10. The timing of Trapdoor vs. Dodge/Jump is a bit unclear.
-Since Dodge/Jump is rolled after the player is moved, I read it as the following sequence:
+10. The timing of Trapdoor vs. Dodge/Rush/Jump is unclear when reading the rule.
+    I am using the following interpretation:
     a.
-Announce Jump
+Announce move type: Standard/Dodge, Rush, Jump
     b.
-Roll Rush 1 (if failed, fall over in starting square)
-    c.
 Move to target
     d.
-Roll for Trapdoor
+Roll Rush(es)
     e.
-Roll for Jump

-    Same for Dodge
-    a.
-Announce Dodge
+Roll Dodge
-    b.
-Move Player
+    e.
+Roll for Jump.
+On (1) move player back to starting square
     c.
-Roll for Trapdoor
-    d.
-Roll for Dodge
+Roll for Trapdoor.
+If you leave the field, ball stays there.
+    f.
+If standing and moving voluntarily: Pickup Ball
+    g.
+If Falling Over/Knocked Down/Moved involuntarily: Bounce ball (We assume this has the same timing as picking up)

+    The reason being that Jump can move a player back, which would create weird situations if if you start bouncing balls before being moved back.
+I see moving the player first as a "Tabletop" thing just to indicate the action, but in reality the player is not yet "fully" in the square, which means that all effects using the wording "enter square" doesn't trigger until Dodge/Rush/Jump has finished rolling.
+The result of these rolls determine "how" the player enters the square, either falling, knocked down or never entered it in the first place.
+This interpretation also solves the timing with Tentacles.

 11. How does Chain-pushes and Trapdoors interact?
 When does the player count as being "moved"?
     E.g. if Player A is pushed into Player B who is standing on a Trapdoor,